odeialba/moodle-docker/README.md

 export MOODLE_DOCKER_WWWROOT=/path/to/moodle/code
 # Choose a db server.
 If not defined, pgsql will be used.
 (Currently supported: pgsql, mariadb, mysql, mssql, oracle)
 export MOODLE_DOCKER_DB=pgsql
-# Set up the main domain for the local Moodle instances
+# Set up the main domain for the local Moodle instances.
+If not defined, moodle.local will be used.
 export MOODLE_DOCKER_WEB_HOST=moodle.local

 # Ensure customized config.php for the Docker containers is in place